Aloha and welcome to Greek Gods Paradise!

 Exploring the World

-That’s how I found myself on Hideaway Island in Vanuatu.
-Ah, the power of a recommendation!
+That’s how I found myself on Hideaway Island in the tropical paradise of Vanuatu.

 Who is Greek Gods Paradise for?

 If you’re into travel in any way, and you’d like to gain a superior understanding of Greek myths, Greek Gods Paradise is for you!